ErpNetDocs/info/features/general/file-manager.md

 That is why it makes perfect sense for files to “live” where the business itself is managed.

-File Management in ERP.net places documents in this context.
+File Management in @@name places documents in this context.

 Files are not stored across separate servers, shared drives, or personal devices.
 Instead, they are logically connected within the system to customers, products, projects, deliveries, controls, and reports — directly within the business context.